kevinmichaelchen/react-email-server/README.md

 React Email™ provides a few advantages and nice features:

+> A collection of high-quality, unstyled components for creating beautiful
+> emails using React and TypeScript.
+It reduces the pain of coding
+> **responsive** emails with dark mode support.
+It also takes care of
+> **inconsistencies** between Gmail, Outlook, and other email clients for you.
+>
+> We believe that email is an extremely important medium for people to
+> communicate.
+However, we need to **stop developing emails like 2010**, and
+> rethink how email can be done in 2022 and beyond.
+Email development needs a
+> revamp.
+A renovation. **Modernized** for the way we build web apps today.

 - Devs feel at home with React.
 - We get to bring our own styling (e.g., Tailwind).
 - We get a nice platform to view and manage all our emails for free.